Catherine's baby has arrived. It's a BOY! He was born on 3-9-10. For photos, details and updates, visit the blog.

 Why is water birth not available in more hospitals?

-However, despite the overwhelming evidence of the benefits of giving birth in water, few hospitals offer birth pools, citing liability, financial constraints and staffing issues as barriers.
-However, widespread use of giving birth in water would stand to cut maternity care costs considerably for mothers and insurance companies in that it reduces the number of mothers who request epidural anesthesia, which runs upwards of $1500 in the United States.
+Despite the overwhelming evidence of the benefits of giving birth in water, few hospitals offer birth pools, citing liability, financial constraints and staffing issues as barriers.
+However, widespread access to giving birth in water would provide the potential to cut maternity care costs considerably for mothers and insurance companies in that it reduces the number of mothers who request epidural anesthesia, which runs upwards of $1500 in the United States.

 Top of Page